 Address:110 Wellington Road,

-As one of the UK's biggest cities, Manchester has excellent road links.
+As one of the UK's biggest cities, Manchester has excellent road links, making it easy to get around with your rental car.
 The city's outer ring road (the M60) connects the bustling centre to the wider Greater Manchester region, including the nearby towns of Stockport, Oldham, Rochdale, Bury and Bolton.

-The Inner Ring Road is the easiest way to access the city centre, via Great Ancoats Street to the north and east, Trinity Way to the south and west and the A57(M), also known as the Mancunian Way, to the south.
+The Inner Ring Road is the easiest way to access the city centre with your rental car, via Great Ancoats Street to the north and east, Trinity Way to the south and west and the A57(M), also known as the Mancunian Way, to the south.
 Locate Deansgate and you'll be close to some of the city's major leisure and tourist destinations, while a drive down Oxford Road will take you out of the city to The University of Manchester, Aquatic Centre and Conference Centre.

 Business Manchester Central, formerly known as GMEX, can be found off Deansgate.
 A busy conference centre, it also stages popular fan conventions and concerts.
 The city centre is pedestrianised in places and a one-way system is in operation on the busier streets.
 And don't forget to watch out for the Metrolink - the city's tram system which runs alongside the roads and pedestrian zones, with major stops found at Piccadilly Gardens and Victoria Station.